 SOC 2 compliance is an esteemed designation offered to organizations that pass the SOC 2 auditing procedure.
 This audit is conducted by outside, impartial auditors and was developed by the American Institute of CPAs, or AICPA.

-To earn SOC 2 certification, a service organization must meet the following five trust service principles.
+To earn SOC 2 attestation, a service organization must meet the following five trust service principles.